fabrizio-ottati/fabrizio-ottati.dev/content/blog/install-vitis-on-fedora-36/index.md

 Fedora 36 is not officially supported by Xilinx (or AMD, I should say).
 Hence, I had to use some workarounds to install it on my work machine.

+# Why Vitis/Vivado?

+Vitis HLS and Vivado are **freeware**!
+This means that the tool itself is not open source, but anyone can download it and use it!
+I use it in my research and I find it useful to be able to run some small testbenches on my local machine without ssh-ing to the lab server.

 # Downloading the web installer

 First of all, you need to download the [Vitis Linux web installer](https://www.xilinx.com/member/forms/download/xef.html?filename=Xilinx_Unified_2022.2_1014_8888_Lin64.bin), available at [this page](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis.html).
 I chose the **Vitis Core Development Kit - 2022.2** package, and saved it in my `~/Downloads` directory.